sashadev-sky/ADT-Guide/README.md

 2\) **Hash Set**
 - A Hash Set uses a hash function to compute an index into an array of buckets (sub-arrays)
-- This will be a simple improvement to modification c from the array-based set implementations above:
+- This implementation will be a simple improvement to "modification c" from the array-based set implementations above:
   - Modulo the hash of every item (returns an integer) by the # of buckets instead of the original integer value.
 - With this simple construction, the set will be able to handle keys of any data type that can be hashed.
   - e.g., { 2, 4, 8, 16, “hello”, “dolly” }